 - Who is the accused and the accuser?

-- Who determines how these principles should be monitored?
+- What determines how these principles should be monitored?

-- Who determines whether an animal is in discomfort?
+- What determines whether an animal is in discomfort?

-Joe Salatin, in his book “Folks this ain’t normal” describes how he was reported to the animal welfare office because his ducks were swimming in a pond during winter.
-The charge was that his animals were cold.
-The ducks went into the pond on their own, wild ducks were also swimming in the same pond.
+Joe Salatin, in his book “Folks this ain’t normal” describes how he was reported to the animal welfare office.
+He wars reported because his ducks were swimming in a pond during winter.
+The charge: His animals were cold.
+The ducks went into the pond on their own.
+Wild ducks were also swimming in the same pond.

 We must be very careful not to judge wrongly and in ignorance.

 Animal production has advanced scientifically over time.
-It is fascinating what the genetic achievements have been in all the various animal production systems.
+The genetic achievements made in all the various animal production systems is fascinating.

 The broiler industry must be nearly sterile to produce their results.
 This is not for the biosecurity of the humans, but rather for the broilers.
-If there is a disease outbreak, the fatalities are high.
+Fatalities are high when there is a disease outbreak.
 There is no more robustness in our animal production systems.
-Take cryptosporidium for example and how devastating it has been for both beef and sheep farmers.
+Cryptosporidium, for example, has been devastating for both beef and sheep farmers.

 Animal welfare: Farmers versus Vegans versus Animal Rights Activists

-Talking about animal welfare from a farmer’s perspective is something totally different than from a vegan’s or an animal rights activist’s perspective.
-These are two totally different conversations.
+Animal welfare from a farmer’s perspective is totally different than from a vegan’s or an animal rights activist’s perspective.
+These are totally different conversations.

-Animal rights activists and vegans only take the animal into account, everything must revolve around the animal.
-The financial aspect of the farmer does not feature in the argument.
-Some controversial animal rights activists vandalised farms and cut electricity cables.
-This resulted in a malfunction of the ventilation and 700 pigs died.
-This is not fighting for animal rights – these are criminal acts that should be dealt with as such.
+Animal rights activists and vegans only take the animal into account.
+Everything revolves around the animal.
+The financial aspect of farming does not feature in the argument.
+Some controversial animal rights activists vandalised farms and cut electricity cables in the past.
+This resulted in a malfunction of ventilation and 700 pigs died.
+This is not fighting for animal rights.
+These are criminal acts that should be dealt with as such.

-The farmer however cannot ignore animal welfare and think he will achieve optimal production.
-Think of how strict the various industrial farming setups are and take animal welfare into consideration like group housing in the pig industry.
+However, the farmer cannot ignore animal welfare and think he will achieve optimal production.
+Think of how strict the various industrial farming setups are.
+They take animal welfare into consideration like group housing in the pig industry.

-The farmer must make money, but he cannot do it at the cost of animal welfare, and he must be made aware of any short coming with his management practices.
+The farmer must make money.
+He cannot do it at the cost of animal welfare.
+He must be aware of any short coming with his management practices.

-Consumer pressure is mounting to produce animal protein ethically.
-More and more farmers are starting to tell their stories on how their animals are treated ethically.
-They use no antibiotics or harmful chemicals to control internal and external parasites.
+Consumer pressure to produce animal protein ethically is mounting.
+More farmers are starting to tell their stories about how they treat their animals.
+They do not use antibiotics or harmful chemicals to control internal and external parasites.

-We must start looking at our animal production systems where biology plays a major role in all aspects.
-We cannot reduce our farming systems just to mechanical and chemical processes.
+Ultimately, we must start looking at our animal production systems where biology plays a major role in all aspects.
+We cannot reduce our farming systems to only mechanical and chemical processes.
 This is just too simplistic and the production costs will escalate.
-Management systems where the biological services are enhanced will result in more control of our input costs.
-The undefined advantages, like animal health, soil health will reduce the production costs even further.
+The result of management systems where the biological services are enhanced, is more control of input costs.
+Undefined advantages like animal health and soil health reduce the production costs even further.

-Animal protein is essential to the human wellbeing.
-We are omnivores and we as consumers have a choice in our buying power and choose how the animals that we eat, are raised.
-This is applicable in all aspects of animal protein from dairy, poultry and the various meat products.
+Ultimately, animal protein is essential to human wellbeing.
+We are omnivores.
+Therefor, we as consumers, have a choice in our buying power.
+We can choose how the animals that we eat, are raised.
+This is applicable in all aspects of animal protein from dairy, poultry and various meat products.
 Finally, keep the five freedoms of animal welfare in mind in animal production.

 Photography: Gerry Weber